perfsonar/distribution-point/README.md

    referred to as the _data directory_ or `/data`.
 The currently-recommended size for mirroring perfSONAR is 100 GB.

- * A connection to the outside that allows inbound HTTPS (port 443) connections and outbound Rsync (port 873) connections.
-If the container is to serve as a synchronization source for other hosts, inbound Rsync (port 873) must be allowed as well.
+ * A connection to the outside that allows these connections:

+   * Inbound HTTPS (TCP port 443)
+   * Outbound rsync (TCP port 873)
+   * Inbound rsync (TCP port 873) if the server is to provide rsync service to other servers.

 ## Configruration

-The container's behavior is configured using files in `/data/config`.
+The container's behavior is configured using files in the `/data/config` subdirectory.

-Unless otherwise noted, these files are re-read regularly.
+All configuration is re-read and re-applied on a regular basis.

 ### Mirror Source List